MycophileHNS/posemesh-hns-discovery/README.md

 ## What this prototype proves

-This prototype proves the basic discovery flow:
+This prototype proves the basic discovery flow in a small, reviewable repo:

 1. A stable Handshake name can point to Posemesh discovery metadata.
 2. The metadata can be small enough to fit in TXT records.